Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

  - Overall system memory usage information
  - Memory usage information of all runnings processes
-	 - It includes process name, process Id, and
+	 - It includes process name, process Id, and amount of memory used for this process.

 ##### 2.3 Resource Threshold Limit
 The resouce limits are automitcally dervied from the system configurations.